Cheverall History, Family Crest & Coats of Arms

-England in the 11th century wave of migration that was set off by the Norman Conquest of 1066.
-The Cheverall family lived in Derbyshire.
-Their name, however, is a reference to Sacheverell, Normandy, the family's place of residence prior to the Norman Conquest of England in 1066.
+Cheverall is a name that came to England in the 11th century wave of migration that was set off by the Norman Conquest of 1066.
+The Cheverall family lived in Saultchreveuil on the Cotentin peninsula, Normandy.
+Also, known as Sacheverell, there is no clear record of the family's migration to England.

 Early Origins of the Cheverall family

 The surname Cheverall was first found in Derbyshire where "the family held a fief in Derby from the barony of Chaurces.
 In the thirteenth century, Patricius de Saucheverel held one knight's fee at Sallow and Hopwell,Notts and Derby."

 "Ralph Sacheverel of Hopwell in Derbyshire, and his son John, were among the esquires who, in 1474 bound themselves by indenture to serve William Lord Hastings in peace and war.
 John married Joan, sole heiress of William Zouche of Bulwich, who brought him Morley, the principal seat of his descendants ; and was knighted by Richard III. before the battle of Bosworth, in which he was slain.
 His younger brother Richard obtained an estate in Notts. "